Expedition of Ukasha bin Al-Mihsan (Udhrah and Baliy)

-The Expedition of Ukasha bin Al-Mihsan, against the tribes of Udhrah and Baliy (also spelt Bali), took place in October 630 AD, 9AH of the Islamic Calendar.
+The Expedition of Ukasha bin Al-Mihsan, against the tribes of Udhrah and Baliy (also spelt Bali), took place in October 630 AD, 9 AH of the Islamic Calendar.

 Banu Udhrah

 The Banu Udhrah tribe were from present day Iraq, a nomadic Arabian tribe.
 In the eve of Islam (during the era when Islam began to rise in Arabia), the tribe is reported to have been practising Christianity but the Muslim historian Tarikh al-Yaqubi mentions that some members of the tribe also worshipped an Idol called al-Shams.
 The Muslim historian Hisham Ibn Al-Kalbi, wrote about the tribe in detail.

 The main tribes were the Banu Judham, Udha and Bahra', all of whom became Christians.
 Whereas the tribes of the Arabian peninsula (Hijaz), such as the Bali, converted to what B.R.
 Pridham of the University of Exeter describes as "an Arab Monotheistic movement emanating from Yathrib" i.e. Islam.